-The following topics with links to peace and justice are taught in Cardinal Newman Catholic School.
+The following topics have links to peace and justice.

 Design and Technology

 As quoted by Henry Wadsworth Longfellow “Music is the universal language of mankind.”
 Regardless of background, culture, beliefs and religion music can be used to promote peace, bring people together and is a tool for promoting unity.
-Through studying music in school we give children the opportunity to explore different cultures, express themselves and be accepted as part of a group.
-We use our choir not only during school celebrations, but for community benefit including fund raising and hospital visits to raise morale.
+Through studying music in school Cardinal Newman give children the opportunity to explore different cultures, express themselves and be accepted as part of a group.
+They use the choir not only during school celebrations, but for community benefit including fundraising and hospital visits to raise morale.
 Music is one subject that has no boundaries, as said by Kahlil Gibran

 “Music is the language of the spirit.
 It opens the secret of life bringing peace, abolishing strife.”

-We focus a lot on peace, justice and equality in Psychology across our curriculum.
-Firstly we teach about the dangers of blinding following authority figures without questioning (such as in Nazi Germany) particularly if you feel it is morally wrong.
-We talk about situational and dispositional factors that lead people to do terrible things and how this can be resisted.
+Cardinal Newman School focus a lot on peace, justice and equality in Psychology across our curriculum.
+Firstly they teach about the dangers of blinding following authority figures without questioning (such as in Nazi Germany) particularly if you feel it is morally wrong.
+They talk about situational and dispositional factors that lead people to do terrible things and how this can be resisted.

 More information about Cardinal Newman Catholic School at www.cardinalnewman.coventry.sch.uk